As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Natural History Museums in your area of interest may display specimens of local rocks and minerals that can help you to identify places to look for them.
 The Los Angeles County Museum of Natural History is one such resource.

-Keep an eye open for Gem and mineral exhibitions in the locality of interest.
-Much of California is private land, and many national parks do not allow rockhounding.
+Keep an eye out for gemstone and mineral exhibitions in the area of interest.
+Much of California is private land, and many national parks prohibit rockhounding.

-It is worth checking with public land information centers and ranger stations beforehand on what is allowed, and they may be able to point you to great rockhounding sites.
+Check with public land information centers and ranger stations ahead of time to see what is permitted; they may be able to direct you to great rockhounding locations.

 TIP: It’s rockhounding time now!
 But do you know what tools you need for rockhounding?
 Check out the list of all needed tools and equipment for rockhounding in the article below: